 - A strong, persistent urge to urinate but not much comes out when you do

 - Urine appears cloudy

-- Urine appears red, bright pink or cola colored (a sign of blood in the urine)
+- Urine appears red, bright pink or cola-coloured (a sign of blood in the urine)

 - Strong-smelling urine